 After a long day at a soul-sucking conference at the Javits center, you and your co-workers deserve a very stiff drink or five.
 Same rule applies if you and your friends just got out of the somewhat awesome but mostly traumatic experience that is Sleep No More.
 So where do you go?
 The answer is Porchlight, serving excellent drinks and upscale bar food to an otherwise desperately empty corner of the city.
 This is your only real option in the area, but the good news is it’s an excellent one.

-So a bunch of you got tickets to a Bowery Ballroom show last minute, but didn’t have time to make a plan for post-work/pre-concert, and now it’s 8pm and the last time you went to a show this sober was when you were 14?
-Take a deep breath, and head straight for Randolph Beer.
+A bunch of you got tickets to a Bowery Ballroom show last minute, but didn’t have time to make a plan for post-work/pre-concert, and now it’s 8pm and the last time you went to a show this sober was when you were 14.
+Head straight for Randolph Beer.
 It’s a big space with lots of beer and solid food, and just a quick walk to Bowery Ballroom.
 Saves the day every time.

-If you’re rallying a crew for daytime drinking on the Upper East Side, it doesn’t get much better than the Jeffrey.
+If you’re rallying a crew for daytime drinking on the Upper East Side, you should be pointing them in the direction of The Jeffrey.
 We like it for nighttime drinking activities, too, but try to roll in with a group at 11pm on a Saturday and it’s like Westway when Westway was cool (RIP).
 So if it’s 4pm and your group is split between wanting to watch the game, eat something good, be outside, drink beers, drink liquor, and even drink coffee, bring everyone here.

 A German beer hall that wins points simply for being an alternative to Houston Hall, but also for its big space, big pretzels, and great Lower East Side location.
 It has a pretty extensive food menu, too, so if you have a few too many boots of beer there are plenty of options to soak them up.